BOEM25/cw-homepage/src/pages/workshops/2020-01-22-build-a-web-service-with-go.md

 languages:
   - go
 description: >-
   Go is a great programming language for writing web servers.
 Learn how to write a web application using Go.
+In this class we will get an introduction to the language and some best practices for writing web services using the awesome Go programming language.
 upcoming:
   - date: 2020-01-22T21:02:20.866Z
     location: The Syn Shop